UNR-HMP-LAB/VisionScopePro/README.md

 - Contact the project lead for troubleshooting or additional setup assistance.

 ## Contributing
 VisionScopePro is a proprietary project.
 Contributions are restricted to the Human-Machine Perception Lab team.
-External collaborations are welcomed through prior approval from the project lead.
+External collaborations are welcomed through prior approval from the project lead or advisor.

 ## License
 VisionScopePro is proprietary software.
 All rights are reserved by the Human-Machine Perception Lab at the University of Nevada, Reno.
-Unauthorized copying, modifying, distribution, or use of this software is strictly prohibited without explicit permission from the project lead.
+Unauthorized copying, modifying, distribution, or use of this software is strictly prohibited without explicit permission from our contributors or the HMP Lab.

 ## Acknowledgments
 This project is supported by NASA grants and the collaborative efforts of the Human-Machine Perception Lab at UNR.
 Special thanks to Nasif Zaman, Prithul Sarker, and other collaborators for their contributions to RAPD and DVA testing research.